Booking Inquiry

 Do not appear unexpectedly in a village or gathering.
 Have a local person introduce you to the ranking chief and other prominent villagers.

-Exposing the thighs is considered improper for females, therefore, skirts are recommended for shore visits.
+Exposing thighs is considered improper for females, therefore, skirts or slacks are recommended for shore visits.
 Onboard dress is casual and unrestricted.

-During shore excursions, the Captain will arrange the formalities of introductions.
+During shore excursions, your guide will arrange introductions.
 In keeping with traditions of the island group, visitors may be asked not to walk in a particular part of the island or dive and fish in a particular area adjacent to the island, which we ask all guests to respect.

 Visitors will delight in the warmth of the people and the gentle displays of friendship exhibited by offerings of coconuts and fruits and offers of a walking tour of their island.
 Please do not pick your own fruits unsolicited, as you may be trespassing.
 When encountering domestic scenes, ask for permission before taking pictures.